We communicate with you effectively so that we can understand your needs.

 When the piston begins to make its way back upward the valves close which traps the intake air in the cylinder which enables compression to take place, the HEAT OF COMPRESSION is reached when the piston reaches the top of the cylinder, the diesel fuel is then injected into the cylinder at the exact time.

 After injection happens an explosion takes place in the cylinder because of the mix of heat and atomized diesel fuel.
 This causes the piston to be forced downward which produces torque and the horse power required from a typical diesel engine.

 After the power stroke, the piston moves upward once again while the exhaust valves open permitting the previously sparked gases to escape to the atmosphere out the exhaust system.

 As pointed out before, each cylinder goes through this precise series over and over in a set firing order.
 For instance, a 6 cylinder diesel engine has a firing order of 1- 5- 3- 6- 2- 4 which is the order that each cylinder passes, following the 4 strokes pointed out above.
-This series has been crafted to allow the diesel engine to run smoothly with no imbalance.
+This series has been crafted to permit the diesel engine to run smoothly with no imbalance.

 There is much to discover diesel engines and a ton of details online.
 If you have ever thought about buying a car with a diesel engine you have made a prudent decision!
-The extra cost will be to your advantage, so it is recommended that you learn more about diesel engines before you choose which one to pick.
+The extra cost will be to your advantage, so it is recommended that you find out more about diesel engines before you choose which one to pick.